 The underlying reason for the differences in increase in the top 1 per cent share across countries since the 1980s continues to be a topic of academic debate (see Atkinson et al., 2011).
 The authors conjecture that the divergent experiences in the evolution of the top 1 per cent share in the second part of the twentieth century could be explained potentially by the differences in progressive taxation, labour market institutions and executive compensation across countries.
 For example, the recent increase in the top 1 per cent share in the English-speaking countries is driven by the growth in wage income among those at the top of income distribution, which the studies link to increases in the earnings of top executives and superstars.
-Some argue that the more progressive taxation system in countries such as France and the Netherlands, relative to the United States, explains the lack of increase in the top 1 per cent share in labour market regulation and social norms about earnings inequality across countries might also play a role.
+Some argue that the more progressive taxation system in countries such as France and the Netherlands, relative to the United States, explains the lack of increase in the top 1 per cent share in comparison to the United States since the 1980s.
+However, factors such as differences in labour market regulation and social norms about earnings inequality across countries might also play a role.
 These issues will probably be subject to further research.